RajkoJankov/RajkoJankov.github.io/README.md

 ## Change in code

-1. Added separate page for all games listed in "games" section
-2. Completed about , contact and games pages
+1. Fixed media query for Contact page for small screens